 Citation information was retrieved from our e-citation program.
-Capture date was July 25, 2017.
+Capture date was July 6, 2018.
 Wyoming was in the converting stage from handwritten to e-citations and those citations are only available from the Wyoming Supreme Court and are archived.
-Citations for 2012 are not available at this time.
-Records department has downsized are not inputting citations and warnings on a consistent basis as there is no monetary value tied to them so the figure would not be accurate.
+Records department has downsized and are not inputting citations and warnings on a consistent basis as there is no monetary value tied to them so the figure would not be accurate.
 Wyoming does conduct CMV traffic enforcement without an inspection and non-CMV traffic enforcement stops, these stops are not expended to the MCSAP grant.